cnodell/md2rjs/README.md

 Before using md2rjs you must first download reveal.js.
 There is no official method for doing this.
 I just cloned the reveal.js github repository.

+---

 ## Initial Configuration

-md2rjs does not know where the reveal.js directory is located on your system.
+md2rjs does not know where the reveal.js directory is located on your system or what setting you want reveal.js to use.
 It doesn't try to guess either.
 Instead, it will use whatever you specify in "~/.config/md2rjs/md2rjs.conf".

+---

+### Reveal.js Configuration

-md2rjs also needs to know how you want reveal.js configured.
-This is also specified in the md2rjs.conf.
-Details on modifying this can be found at the reveal.js project. md2rjs just put's your markdown content between the html bits specified under the html_top and html_bottom sections as found in md2rjs.conf.
-The resulting html file is the same as you would get if you had hand crafted it using the reveal.js documentation.
+This is specified in the 'html_top' and 'html_bottom' sections of the md2rjs.conf file.
+As md2rjs simply puts your markdown content between the contents of html_top and html_bottom, the resulting html file is the same thing you would get if you had hand crafted it using the reveal.js documentation.
+Details on how to customize these bits can be found in the reveal.js documentation.

+---

+#### Themes

+Reveal.js comes with a few themes by default.
+These are located in the reveal.js/css/theme/ directory.
+To change the theme just change the line ``` <link rel="stylesheet" href="reveal.js/css/theme/black.css" id="theme"> ``` under 'html_top' in md2rjs.conf to specify the desired theme.
+Once done all presentations will use this new theme.

+---

+### Sample Config

 md2rjs comes with a sample md2rjs.conf file.
 You should edit it as needed (be sure to verify reveal.js's location) and move it to ~/.config/md2rjs/ (creating the directories if needed).

-### Themes

-node.js comes with a few themes by default.
-These are located in reveal.js/css/theme/.
-To change the theme just change the line ``` <link rel="stylesheet" href="reveal.js/css/theme/black.css" id="theme"> ``` under 'html_top' in md2rjs.conf to specify the desired theme.
-Once done all presentations will use this new theme.
+---

 ## Separating Slides

-md2rjs looks for '---' surrounded by empty lines to determine where to separate horizontal slides and '--' surrounded by empty lines to separate vertical slides.
+md2rjs uses '---' surrounded by empty lines to determine where to separate horizontal slides and '--' surrounded by empty lines to separate vertical slides.
 This is also configurable by editing the ``` <section data-markdown data-separator="^\n---\n$" data-separator-vertical="^\n--\n$"> ``` line under the 'html_top' section of md2rjs.conf.

 I prefer to use just the '---' separator as I seldom need vertical slides and --- is valid markdown (a horizontal rule).

+---

 ### Example of Slide Separation